observeinc/terraform-google-collection/examples/full/README.md

 This configuration documents a method for setting up infrastructure on Google for use by Observe pollers and the Observe datasets.

+The collection_extensions allow you to inject whatever custom information you want into your pub/sub topic via cloud functions triggered by events or cloud scheduler jobs.

 ### Usage

 1. Install gCloud CLI to create auth token for Terraform.